-- 1. 2.0% from the first full pay period after acceptance of the Agreement - 2.
-2.25% from the first full pay period in February 2018 - 3.
-2.50% from the first full pay period in February 2019
+- 1. 1.5% from the first full pay period in July 2021, payable only to employees employed at the time the Agreement is voted up. - 2.
+1.5% from the first full pay period in July 2022 - 3.
+1.5% from the first full pay period in July 2023.

-52. Security of Employment
+55 Security of Employment

-1. In realising the aims and objectives of this Agreement, it is understood that improvements in productivity, efficiency and reliability will have the direct effect of enhancing the job security of all Company employees.

-- 2. The parties are committed to enhancing the security of employment for all employees.
+- 1. In realising the aims and objectives of this Agreement, it is understood that improvements in productivity, efficiency and reliability will have the direct effect of enhancing the job security of all Company employees. - 2.
+The parties are committed to enhancing the security of employment for all employees.
 It is recognised that in a work environment of continuous improvement, changes to jobs and functions within the organisation may result.
-Should change occur, Management and staff shall work together to ensure that the skills required are gained to enable employees to accept new responsibilities. - 3.
+Should change occur, Executive, Management and staff shall work together to ensure that the skills required are gained to enable employees to accept new responsibilities. - 3.
 Where staff level requirements need to change, the preferred option to achieve any reduction will be the natural turnover of staff to satisfy the adjustments. - 4.
 The parties are committed to the provision of training and development opportunities to any staff affected by these changes.

-53. Staff Development and Training
+56 Staff Development and Training